-Q. Does Mark the Mover use shrink wrap and furniture padding?
+Do movers use shrink wrap and furniture pads?

-Q. Why do I need so many guys on my move?
+Why do I need so many movers on my move?

-A. Some moving companies assign less men than are optimal on a move.
+Some moving companies assign less men than are optimal on a move.
 They do this because it is easier to sell less movers due to the lower hourly charge.
 We often recommend a larger crew.
-While the hourly rate is higher, adding one or two men on the crew resulting in a discount on the hourly rate of each mover.
-Also, the move goes along more quickly and more efficiently since the movers do not tire as quickly.
+While the hourly rate is higher, adding one or two men on the crew results in a discount on the hourly rate of each mover.
+Of greatest importance, the move goes along more quickly and more efficiently since the movers do not tire as quickly.

-A. That’s really up to you.
+That’s really up to you.
 Some people tip and some people don’t.
 Movers do not expect to be tipped.
-Tipping is not required but if your crew does a great job, a tip of 2-5% for the entire crew is appropriate.
+Tipping is not required but if your crew does a great job, a tip of 8-10% for the entire crew is appropriate.
 Another rule of thumb is to tip each mover $4-5 per hour of the move.

 1-2 Bedroom Apartment or House